isomerpages/govtech-stp/_rgl-germany/00c-rgl-faq.md

 The traveller must comply with applicable legal provisions regarding COVID-19 testing and quarantine in Germany, if any.

 The host company or government agency will supervise the itinerary of and provide private transport for the traveller for the 14 days upon his/her arrival in Germany.

-The traveller can only commute between his/her residence and the workplace via a dedicated car and driver (i.e., no public transport allowed).

 ### **Returning to Singapore**